arsf/arsf_on_jasmin/README.md

 (e.g., `cems-sci1.cems.rl.ac.uk`) you need to load the ARSF programs.
 These aren't available by default but can be loaded using the modules system.
-To list all avilable modules use:
+To list all available modules use:

 ```bash
 module avail